sj9102001/thakur-dairy-app/README.md

  - **Front-end** - Flutter-SDK is used for front-end.

- - **Data** - All data is modeled and stored in DynamoDB. python being the core language for all services.
+ - **Back-end** - All data is modeled and stored in Amazon DynamoDB, and is based on AWS. python being the core language for all services.

 ## FRONT-END